Trump's $4.8 trillion budget likely to get thumbs-down from Congress

 WASHINGTON (Reuters) - President Donald Trump’s $4.8 trillion budget plan for the coming fiscal year drew a prompt rejection on Monday from congressional Democrats, who said it betrayed his promise to protect popular health and safety-net programs.

-The White House is expected to unveil the budget blueprint for the fiscal year starting on October 1 at 12:30 p.m. eastern time, but administration officials confirmed key figures from the document over the weekend.
+The budget would fund the Republican president’s top priorities, including construction of a wall on the U.S. border with Mexico, while cutting billions of dollars from safety net programs under the banner of welfare reform.

-The budget would fund the Republican president’s top priorities, including construction of a wall on the U.S. border with Mexico, while cutting hundreds of billions of dollars from safety net programs under the banner of welfare reform.
+The budget is largely a political document that serves as a starting point for negotiations with Congress.
+With an eye toward reducing debt and deficits, Trump once again proposed steep cuts to housing, environmental, transportation and other programs that have been rejected by lawmakers in past years.

-The budget is largely a political document that serves as a starting point for negotiations with Congress, and Trump’s efforts to impose steep cuts on environmental, housing and other programs have been rejected by lawmakers in past years.
+“We’re going to keep proposing these types of budgets and hope that at some point Congress will have some sense of fiscal sanity and join us in trying to tackle our debt and deficits,” Russ Vought, acting director of the White House Office of Management and Budget, told reporters.

-Democrats said his latest proposal upended his promise in last week’s State of the Union speech to “always protect” the popular Social Security pension plan and the Medicare health plan for seniors.
+Democrats said Trump’s latest proposal upended his promise in last week’s State of the Union speech to “always protect” the popular Social Security pension plan and the Medicare health plan for seniors.

 “Everyone knows the latest Trump budget is dead on arrival in Congress,” Sheldon Whitehouse, a Democrat on the Senate Budget Committee, said in a statement.
 “It’s merely a political stunt to gratify extremists in his party.”

-Trump’s budget would reduce Medicare spending by lowering drug costs and nearly halve Social Security’s disability program by tightening eligibility requirements.
+Trump’s budget would reduce Medicare spending by lowering drug costs and tighten eligibility requirements for Social Security’s disability program.

-It also would cut $292 billion from food stamps and the Medicaid health plan for the poor by enacting new work requirements for beneficiaries.
+It also would enact new work requirements for people who get food stamps or use the Medicaid health plan for the poor.

-An administration official said the White House proposed the cuts despite an assumption that Congress, which controls U.S. purse strings, would allocate more money on spending than Trump wants.
+Last year Trump signed a two-year budget deal with Congress that increased federal spending on defense and several other domestic programs, adding to a growing government debt.

-Last year Trump signed a two-year budget deal with Congress that increased federal spending on defense and several other domestic programs, adding to growing government debt.
-That legislation authorized $2.75 trillion in new defense and non-defense spending through Sept.
-30, 2021.
+Trump’s proposed military spending adheres to that plan, but his proposed spending for domestic agencies, like the Education Department and the Environmental Protection Agency, is 6% below the $635 billion outlined in that agreement.

 The budget includes $2 billion to fund further construction on the border wall with Mexico, a project that is especially popular with his political base, and funding for an infrastructure bill that is unlikely to be passed by Democrats and Republicans in Congress.

-The budget forecasts $4.6 trillion in deficit reduction over 10 years and assumes economic growth at an annual rate of roughly 3 percent for years to come, officials said.
+The budget forecasts $4.6 trillion in deficit reduction over 10 years and assumes economic growth at an annual rate of roughly 3% for years to come.
+Vought said those figures were based on an assumption that Trump’s policies would be enacted.

 Trump has taken credit for the strength of the U.S. economy thanks in part to tax cuts he championed and Congress passed earlier in his term.
-The budget funds an extension of those cuts over a 10-year period with $1.4 trillion.

-The White House proposal slashes spending by $4.4 trillion over 10 years, and reduce the deficit by $4.6 trillion in that time period.
+The White House proposal slashes spending by $4.4 trillion over 10 years, and aims to reduce the deficit by $4.6 trillion in that time period.

 While Trump campaigned on a promise of eventually eliminating the country’s huge debt, each year of his plan projects significant budget deficits that actually would add to that $22 trillion debt.